Satelliting/Sats-Splinterlands-Bot/README.md

 2. Download files
 3. Convert `.env-example` to `.env`
 4. Type `pip install pipenv` into Command Line Prompt (cmd)
+5. Navigate your Command Line Prompt (cmd) to the folder where the bot
+6. Type `pipenv shell` to step into Virtual Environment
+7. Type `playwright install chromium` to download the necessary browser

 ## How To Run

 1. Open Command Line Prompt (cmd) in folder (or navigate to folder)
+2. Type `pipenv run python main.py`

+## How To Update

+1. Open Command Line Prompt (cmd) in folder (or navigate to folder)
-2. Type `pipenv install --ignore-profile` to install all dependencies (only needed to be done once after updates or install)
+2. Type `pipenv install --ignore-pipfile` to install all dependencies (only needed to be done once after updates or install)
-3. Type `pipenv run python main.py`
-   These two will be in the `commands_to_run.txt` for easy access.

 ## F.A.Q.